Day Trip to Châteauneuf-du-Pape

 A Barrel of Wine

 Have you ever wondered what 7,000 liters of wine would look like?
-In the image to the left, I am standing next to a barrel that contained that amount of Grenache!
+In this image, I am standing next to a barrel that contains that amount of Grenache!
 In this area of the winery, there were another 15 of these barrels, each full of wine.

 A description and images from our 2015 Viking River Cruise.